Big Sky Ski Holidays

 You could visit Big Sky for a fortnight, and ski every day from first lift to last and still only just scratch the surface on what Big Sky has to offer.
 In terms of pure ski experience, Big Sky has an abundance of terrain that’s well-suited to every type of skier and rider.
 This is a big, big place – bigger even that the mighty Vail – with a massive 4,350ft vertical and 300+ trails on 4 connected mountains.

-Beginners and novices start their ski careers from the mountain village in the learn to ski zone, before getting more adventurous off the Explorer Double and gently gliding down the the wide open green trails back to the mountain village.
-After that it’s a ride to the summit of Andesite Mountain on Big Sky’s new eight seat ‘Ramcharger 8’ chairlift - the first of its type in North America and operational for winter 2018-19.
+Beginners and novices start their ski careers from the mountain village in the learn to ski zone, before getting more adventurous off the Explorer Double and gently gliding down the wide open green trails back to the mountain village.
+After that it’s a ride to the summit of Andesite Mountain on Big Sky’s eight seat ‘Ramcharger 8’ chairlift - the first of its type in North America.
 Andesite offers a lovely variety of long, tree-lined groomers perfect for slow, lazy turns, and connects easily over to Spirit Mountain for more of the same.

 Intermediates really have the choice of the whole of the lower and mid-level mountain in Big Sky with literally miles and miles of open, empty trails to shake, rattle and roll down.
 With four mountain peaks to conquer it’ll take a while, but finally you’ll be ready to ascend the tram to the summit of Lone Mountain with its 360 degree panoramic for the biggest and best – admire the view, take a picture, then lunge down the single black diamond inbounds Liberty Bowl onto Screaming Left through Shedhorn and out onto Middle Road for the long drop down into the main village – a quad-burner of a run that’ll have you sucking lung-fulls of oxygen as you contemplate a repeat performance.